 But here’s the problem — a few weeks later, she saw him again.
 This time he was with a girl.
 His fiancé.
 He had been engaged that entire time, and when she found out, she was crushed.

 And as she was telling me this, there wasn’t a shred of judgement in my heart in response.
-Girl, we have ALL done this.
+We have ALL done this.

 We really have.
 As women, with our beautiful, loving, hopeful hearts, we can think and imagine our way straight into love, even with a perfect stranger.
 It’s just how we are.